Robotxm/FileThief/README.md

 Or just type **taskkill /im FileThief.exe /f**.

 # Requirements
 You must install .NET Framwork 3.5 before using FileThief.
-Luckily, Windows 7 has already contains it.
+Luckily, Windows 7 has already contained it.